 Evan Benjamin, MD, MS, FACP

-Dr. Evan Benjamin is chief medical officer at Ariadne Labs, a joint center of healthcare innovation at Harvard School of Public Health and the Brigham & Women’s Hospital.
+Dr. Evan Benjamin is Director of Community Innovation at Ariadne Labs, a joint center of healthcare innovation at Harvard School of Public Health and the Brigham & Women’s Hospital.
 He is associate professor of Medicine at Harvard Medical School and associate professor of Health Policy and Management at Harvard School of Public Health where he teaches health care systems, quality improvement and patient safety.

 Dr. Benjamin was co-chair of the Massachusetts Alliance for Communication and Resolution after Medical Injury (MACRMI), a six hospital alliance in Massachusetts to promote communication and resolution programs.
 His research focuses on the impact of CRP on patient and provider experience as well as outcomes of cost and patient safety.